|

-Trotting, cantering, and galloping a horse tones your muscles while giving you (and the horse) a cardiovascular workout.
-And that is why it is considered a form of exercise.
+Trotting, cantering, and galloping a horse tones your muscles while giving you (and the horse) a cardiovascular workout. |

 But don't take my word for it.
 Researchers from Texas A&M AgriLife Extension Service had twenty riders complete each of three riding tests: a 45 minute walk-trot-canter ride (WTC), a reining pattern, and a cutting pattern, all while wearing a telemetric gas analyzer.
-On average, the riders' heart rate went up to 163 beats per minute during their riding exercises.
-They found that the of calories burned per minute were
+On average, the riders' heart rate went up to 163 beats per minute during their riding exercises. |

 - Walk 2.3